Minor in Linguistics

 Two linguistics electives

-- chosen from CAS LX 4-credit offerings at or above the 200 level (or other related courses, with consent of advisor)
+- Chosen from CAS LX 4-credit offerings at or above the 200 level (one of these may be a related course, with consent of advisor)

 Students may include up to three transfer courses from other colleges, universities, or non-Boston University study abroad programs and must take a minimum of three courses on the Charles River Campus.